jbrendel/ansible_cluster_setup/README.md

 Vagrant
 -------
-There is also a Vgrantfile if you wish to start VMs locally for testing or development.
+There is also a Vagrantfile if you wish to start VMs locally for testing or development.
 It uses the vagrant_hosts_multi inventory file.
 In fact, there are two Vagrantfiles: Vargantfile_Single and Vagrantfile_Multi.
 The 'Single' option deploys the entire cluster on a single VM, while the 'Multi' option creates